 These automatic removal policies will be enforced at the end of every scheduled scan based on its results.
 The list of files to be deleted depends on the scanner settings.
+Please note the following:

-The plugin deletes only files that have malicious or suspicious code payload.
+- WP Cerber deletes only files that have malicious or suspicious code payload.

-All detected malicious and suspicious files are moved to the quarantine.
+- All detected malicious and suspicious files are moved to the Quarantine.

 How to restore automatically deleted files

 To restore one or more files from within the WordPress dashboard, go to the Quarantine admin page.
 It’s located under the Site Integrity menu item.
 Find the filename in the File column and click Restore in the Action column.
 The file will be restored to its original location.